 - Preservation of healthy gum tissue

-Osseous Surgery Gets to the Root of the Problem
+Periodontal Surgery Gets to the Root of the Problem

 As gum disease advances, the bond between the gums and teeth disappears.
 Pockets form between the gum and the teeth, deepening and allowing bacteria access to the tooth root and the bone beneath.

 The bacteria in the pockets eat away at the bone, and tooth roots become covered in tartar and plaque.
 Bacteria continues to build up, infection increases, and gum tissue becomes increasingly diseased.
 Eventually the bone itself begins to dissolve.
-Without proper care, this cycle of infection can lead to the tooth loss.
+Without proper care, this cycle of infection can lead to tooth loss.

-The Osseous Surgery Process
+The Periodontal Surgery Process